bobmonsour/faustotasca/src/pages/los-angeles.md

 {{ imagePair(
 'MartyrdomAgatha.jpg',
-'Martyrdom of St. Agatha, -watercolor concept sketch for Cabrini Chapel, -date unknown, -Archive of the Tasca Estate', 'Sketch-for-Cabrini-Chapel.jpg',
+'St. Agatha, Cabrini Chapel, -Watercolor sketch, -Archive of the Tasca Estate', 'Sketch-for-Cabrini-Chapel.jpg',
-'Main altar, -watercolor concept sketch for Cabrini Chapel, -date unknown, -Archive of the Tasca Estate') }}
+'Main altar, Cabrini Chapel, -Watercolor sketch, -Archive of the Tasca Estate') }}

 <span class="intro">Other Los Angeles Commissions </span>Fausto worked in Southern California from about 1920 until his death in 1937.
 During those years he worked on different kinds of projects, from those he completed for arts organizations as well as projects for libraries and banks.

 {{ imageSingle(
 'Minerva.jpg',
-'International Artists\' Club, -date unknown, -Archive of the Tasca Estate') }}
+'International Artists\' Club, -Archive of the Tasca Estate') }}

 <div id="redondo-library">
 {{ imageSingle(
 'RedondLibraryWindow.jpg',
-'Redondo Beach Public Library, -Stained glass window, -Photographer unknown, date unknown, -Archive of the Tasca Estate') }}
+'Redondo Beach Public Library, stained glass window, -Photographer unknown, -Archive of the Tasca Estate') }}
 </div>